petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/creating-a-catalog-page.md

 ## Add Widgets and Fragments

-1. Drag and drop a container followed by a grid inside it.
+1. Drag and drop a container and then drop a grid inside it.

-1. Change the Number of Modules in the grid to 2 and adjust the size so that the first module is one-third the size of the second module.
+1. Change the *Number of Modules* in the grid to `2` and adjust the size so that the first module is one-third the size of the second module.

 1. Inside the first module, drag and drop the following widgets: